jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 But, what does that mean for you?

 We accept that sloths are always slow, ants always serve their colony, elephants always love their families.
 We accept every creature has unique natures.
-That doesn't mean every individual lifeform is always predictable, but it does mean creatures have features, requirements, and instincts that can't be changed because these are the traits the coach needed when selecting them to take up a place on the board.
+That doesn't mean every individual lifeform is always predictable, but it does mean creatures have features, requirements, and instincts that can't be changed because these are the traits that kept paying off when the coach was selecting lifeforms for the board.

 There's a record of natural selection's picks.
 The tree of life describes the relationships between organisms both living and extinct.
 It's a huge list of producers, plant-eaters, predators, scavengers, decomposers, and testers, continually removed and added as the board shifts.
 No one reciprocates on purpose; each just harvests what it can, and the sum keeps the ecosystem's carrying capacity full.